-Although a Feller process always gives an $x$-dependent symbol $q(x,\xi)$ and an $x$-dependent L\'evy triplet $(b(x),Q(x),\nu(x,dy))$, the converse does not hold: there are triplets and symbols which are not connected with a \emph{Feller} process, cf.\ \cite[Ex.~2.26]{matters3} and van Casteren \cite[p.~156]{vancas11}.
+Although a Feller process always gives an $x$-dependent symbol $q(x,\xi)$ and an $x$-dependent L\'evy triplet $(b(x),Q(x),\nu(x,dy))$, the converse does not hold: there are triplets and symbols which are not connected with a \emph{Feller} process, cf.\ B\"{o}ttcher \emph{et al.}~\cite[Ex.~2.26]{matters3} and van Casteren~\cite[p.~156]{vancas11}.
 All of these examples still lead to (deterministic) processes; we are not aware of examples of symbols of the form \eqref{fel-eq4} which are not connected with a (stochastic or deterministic) process at all.

 \item \emph{Solutions of L\'evy-driven SDEs:} Let $(L_t)_{t \geq 0}$ be a L\'evy process with characteristic exponent $\psi$ and $\sigma$ a continuous bounded function.
 If the stochastic differential equation (SDE)